Accredited courses 2025

 As part of our work, the Clinical Audit Support Centre evaluates all training and teaching workshops that we deliver.
 After each course, all learners receive a report that features feedback from learners plus signposting to additional materials.
 All learners who attend our training are invited to provide detailed feedback which we periodically review.
 Across our portfolio of courses, feedback is typically very positive with over 99% of learners recommending our training to others.
 Despite this, we review content of our courses periodically to make sure 1) the information we share is current and up-to-date and 2) our training methods engage all learning styles.

-Our courses: in Leicester and available in-house
+Our courses: available to all or run in-house

 Clinical Audit Masterclass